What Is A Year-End Bonus? The Complete Guide For Beginners

 Year-end bonuses are given out to employees as a reward for their contributions to the business throughout the year.
 While year-end bonuses are another expense for your business, there are numerous benefits to rewarding your employees with bonuses, including boosting morale and improving staff retention.

-Whether you’re still on the fence about implementing bonuses or just want to learn more about annual bonuses, we’ve got you covered.
 This guide takes a deep dive into year-end bonuses, including their benefits, the different types of bonuses, how to calculate bonuses, and more.
 Let’s get started!

 Table of Contents